- 1.A Weight Loss Transformation Worth Sharing: An Introduction

 - 2.A Weight Loss Transformation Worth Sharing: The Beginning

-- 3.A Weight Loss Transformation Worth Sharing: An Introduction
+- 3.A Weight Loss Transformation Worth Sharing: Confidence is Key

 Warning: The following facts may challenge what you currently hold true.
 Tomatoes are not vegetables, cracking knuckles won’t cause arthritis, swallowed gum doesn’t take seven years to digest and obese people can be happy.